drufball/yosai/_drafts/seige.md

 Katsumi rushed forward, faster than she had before.

 Sakuya brought her hands up, drawing more roots from the ground around her.
 But before the god could send them forward, Katsumi thrust her hands out.
 She clenched them into fists and pulled them apart like she was tearing a cloth in front of her.
-The ground beneath Sakuya ripped open, forcing the god to leap to the side.
+The ground beneath the god ripped open, forcing her to leap to the side.
+Sakuya laughed despite herself, her previous scorn forgotten.

 Katsumi used the distraction to close the distance.
-Her body swelled as she returned to her massive bear form, throwing herself towards the god.
+Her body swelled as she returned to her massive bear form, throwing herself towards the Woodheart.

 Sakuya regained her balance quickly, but Katsumi was too close for her to evade.
-The Woodheart planted her feet and lunged forward, meeting the onrushing bear with her antlers.
-Even as a ten foot tall bear, Katsumi was dwarfed by Sakuya.
+The Woodheart planted her feet and lunged forward, meeting the onrushing shapeshifter with her antlers.
+Even as a 10 foot tall bear, Katsumi was dwarfed by Sakuya.

+"Such ferocity!
+It's been a while since I killed such worthy prey."

 Katsumi snapped her jaws, raking out with her claws.
 The god's antlers had scored slashes across the shapeshifter's shoulders, but they quickly closed, covered with the same bark-skin as earlier.

 Sakuya took a step forward.
-She raised her head, lifting Katsumi into the air on her antlers.
-She flung the bear ten feet away.
+She raised her head, lifting the giant bear into the air on her antlers.
+She flung Katsumi ten feet away.

-Katsumi caught herself by shifted midair, arcing back towards her opponent as a hawk.
+Katsumi caught herself by shifting in midair, arcing back towards her opponent as a hawk.

 As the two fought, Mamoru pulled himself off the ground, ripping free of the roots that had gripped him.
 He lifted his axe.
-But before he could go running forward, there was a crack and a blinding flash.
+But before he could run forward, there was a crack and a blinding flash.
 Susano stood before him, bending at the waist, their arms clasped behind their back as they stared down at Mamoru.
 "Need a hand?"

 Mamoru staggered back.
 "You!
 Why would you help me?"

 "You care about her, right?
-Seems like a good enough reason to me.
+I've messed with Sakuya for less interesting reasons.
 Your friend is strong but she's going to die if she keeps fighting alone."
 Behind Susano, Sakuya had grabbed Katsumi and thrown her to the ground.
 The god held the shapeshifter in place as tree roots gathered ominously overhead.

 Susano held one large hand out, their cloak billowing in the wind.
 The lightning eyes on their mask scrunched closed as they grinned.
 "I can give you the power to help."

 There was no time to hesitate.
 Mamoru reached out, clasping Susano's forearm.
 The loose rocks and dirt surrounding them were flung away as a sphere of electrical current discharged outwards.
-Mamoru's entire body tensed as he felt his muscles growing even more massive, his body lengthening as he reached nearly seven feet tall.
+Mamoru's entire body tensed as he felt his muscles growing, his body lengthening as he reached nearly seven feet tall.
 His eyes glowed a bright blue.

 "I'm going to throw you now."
 Mamoru nodded his assent.
 "By the way, I've never done this before."

-Mamoru turned towards the god, still gripping each others' forearms.
+Mamoru looked up at the god, still gripping their forearm.
 "Thrown someone?"

 "No. Had a friend!
 I always wanted one."
 Their electric grin widened, almost manic.
 "But you're all so _fragile_."

 Mamoru opened his mouth to respond, but the attempt was cut short.
 Susano turned their body towards Sakuya, pivoting at the hips and tensing the muscles in their arm.
-Even clasping with all his might, Mamoru had a moment of panic that his arm would simply be ripped off.
+Even holding with all his might, Mamoru had a moment of panic that his arm would simply be ripped off.

 The surge of strength from Susano was unbelievable.
 But Mamoru found his muscles filled with new strength.
 His mind moved faster, allowing him to react as his body was pulled off the ground.
 He lifted his axe as Susano released him.
 The air around him ignited from the speed of his passage.
 He opened his mouth to yell but the force of his travel pressed the sound to the bottom of his lungs.